 - a) Ensuring that development incorporates the most sustainable form of managing surface water, subject to the requirement for approval from the drainage authority.
 This will be expected to be investigated and confirmed as part of any planning application submission.
-It will be necessary to attenuate any discharge of surface water through the incorporation of sustainable drainage systems (SuDS).
+It will be necessary to attenuate any discharge of surface water through the incorporation of sustainable drainage systems (SuDS), following the SuDS hierarchy.
 This would be greenfield run-off rate on greenfield sites.
 On previously developed land, surface water betterment will be expected.
 The preference will be for no surface water to discharge to the public sewer, directly or indirectly, if more sustainable alternatives are available.
-The priority options for the management of surface water are set out in detail in the Infrastructure Delivery Plan. - b) Supporting the retrofitting of SuDS in locations that generate surface water run-off. - Improving water efficiency standards by minimising the use of potable mains water in new development and incorporating measures to recycle and conserve water resources. - d) Ensuring that new development is directed away from areas at high risk of flooding and incorporating appropriate mitigation against flooding in areas of lower risk. - e) Ensuring that watercourses, which require watercourse consent, that are important habitats for water voles and other species, are protected from encroachment and adverse impacts and that water quality is maintained and improved. - f) Seeking to maximise the potential of the Green Infrastructure network within developments to reduce the risk of flooding. - g) Ensuring that new development does not adversely affect the quality of surface and groundwater and where possible contributes towards improving it. - h) Ensuring there is no risk of pollution to controlled waters from land contamination on previously developed sites. - i) Ensuring that the layout of new sea defences and coastal protection measures are of an appropriately robust design and are fit for purpose.
+The priority options for the management of surface water are set out in detail in the Infrastructure Delivery Plan. - b) Supporting the retrofitting of SuDS in locations that generate surface water run-off. - c) Improving water efficiency standards by minimising the use of potable mains water in new development and incorporating measures to recycle and conserve water resources. - d) Ensuring that new development is directed away from areas at high risk of flooding and incorporating appropriate mitigation against flooding in areas of lower risk. - e) Ensuring that watercourses, which require watercourse consent are protected from encroachment and adverse impacts and that water quality is maintained and improved. - f) Seeking to maximise the potential of the Green Infrastructure network within developments to reduce the risk of flooding. - g) Ensuring that new development does not adversely affect the quality of surface and groundwater resources in Source Protection Zones and where possible contributes towards improving it. - h) Ensuring there is no risk of pollution to controlled waters from land contamination on previously developed sites.

+- i) Ensuring that the layout of new sea defences and coastal protection measures are of an appropriately robust design and are fit for purpose. - j) Ensuring that wherever necessary land is identified to be used for wetland or flood storage through negotiation with landowners.

 Developer contributions will be required for the provision and maintenance of SuDS, where this is not provided as part of the development.
-Contributions will be made through Section 106 agreements or the Community Infrastructure Levy (CIL), as set out in policy INF2.
+Contributions will be made through Section 106 agreements or the Community Infrastructure Levy (CIL), as set out in Policy INF2.